I have the occasion to integrate some teams of developers through my different customer projects and jobs; often some of my teammates asked me:

 They are a long time ago, I was running SharePoint 2010 with a computer with 8 GB of RAM and 256 GB of disk (no SSD) and 2 cores.

-If someone asks himself "Yes, but setup all of these environments just for tests it is a little bit too much"...
+If someone asks himself "Yes, but set up all of these environments just for tests it is a little bit too much"...
 Yes you are right!
-This is why, Microsoft provides for the developers several environments for test (Thank you Microsoft ❤️)
+This is why Microsoft provides for the developers' several environments for the test (Thank you Microsoft ❤️)

-What you have to install for virtualize your environment(s)?
+What you have to install to virtualize your environment(s)?
 Here some solutions I am using:

 - VirtualBox: for personal usage and because it is cross-platform